By downloading data you agree to follow SuperMAG's Rules of the road.

 SuperMAG global data are distributed in NetCDF format.
 Please see the NetCDF website for more details on this format.
 The files are for the complete day of interest.

-SuperMAG is made possible by the generous contribution by a long list of collaborators.
+SuperMAG is made possible by the generous contribution of data by numerous collaborators.
 To ensure their continued operation the user must follow the below rules-of-the-road.
 Data, plots or derived data products are provided under the limitations of "fair use" and cannot be redistributed.
 Contact the individual instrument PI and the SuperMAG PI for requests that are in conflict with these restrictions.

 In all cases:

 Polar plots of ground level magnetic field perturbations.
-Vectors are deduced from the two horizontal components and are rotated 90° clockwise to indicate ionospheric equivalent current direction.
-Units are nT.
-Polar plots are in magnetic coordinates centered at the magnetic pole and hence the continents are somewhat distorted.
+Vectors are deduced from the two horizontal components and can be displayed in two ways:

 The uniformly gridded data are derived from statistical-based method which combines with basis function expansion techniques (Waters et al., 2015) to provide extensive maps of the ground level perturbation magnetic field from 40° magnetic latitude to the magnetic pole for all longitudes.
 The method combines all available data from the SuperMAG data base, Principal Component Analysis, and a spherical cap harmonic basis function expansion in order to fill in magnetic perturbation data where there are no magnetometers and produce the poloidal current potential.
 The final uniform solutions are derived from measured perturbations and the fill-in (model) vectors.
 On the website are shown the measured perturbations and the final fitted solutions.
 The fill-in (model) vectors are not shown.